The combinatorial structure and value distributions of plateaued functions: Conclusion

 \section{Conclusion}

 In this paper, we provided more insights into the possible combinatorial structure of plateaued functions, particularly APN functions, and developed further techniques for the analysis of value distributions of vectorial functions.
 We believe that using these tools it should be possible to answer the following questions, thus contributing to a deeper understanding of various classes of cryptographically significant functions. \begin{itemize} \item[1.]
 Value distributions of APN functions with the minimum image set size have been considered in detail in~\cite{Koelsch2023}.
 As mentioned in Theorem~\ref{thm:KKK}, such APN functions can have only 3 possible value distributions.
 Within the class of plateaued APN functions with the minimum image set size, many constructions have the first value distribution (in the sense of Theorem~\ref{thm:KKK}), and the second value distribution is impossible, as we showed in Theorem~\ref{prop: 2nd impossible}.
 Given these observations, it is natural to ask whether the third value distribution is possible for plateaued APN functions with the minimum image set size. \item[2.]
 In~\cite{PottPasEt}, it was shown that the maximum number of bent component functions of a vectorial function $F \colon \F_2^n \to \F_2^n$ is $2^{n} - 2^{n/2}$.
-Later, in~\cite{Mesnager2019} it was proven that APN plateaued functions cannot have the maximum number of bent components.
-In this way, the current best bound on the number of bent components of a plateaued APN function is $2^{n}-2^{n/2}-2$.
-Since most of the known examples and constructions of such APN functions have much fewer bent components, we suggest providing better bounds on the number of bent components of plateaued APN functions \item[3.]
+Later, in~\cite{Mesnager2019}, it was proven that APN plateaued functions cannot have the maximum number of bent components.
+The best current bound on the number of bent components of a plateaued APN functions was found recently in~\cite{Koelsch2025}.
+It is however unclear if these bounds are generally tight.
+We believe that providing better bounds on the number of bent components of plateaued APN functions is an interesting and important research direction. \item[3.]
 Generally, provide more primary and secondary constructions of (vectorial) plateaued functions, especially with single amplitude and special value distributions. \end{itemize}